LocaleChoiceBarcelonaEl Raval

 Who should stay in El Raval?

-El Raval suits solo explorers best (ranked #2 of 6 Barcelona neighbourhoods for them).
+El Raval suits food lovers best (ranked #3 of 6 Barcelona neighbourhoods for them).
 It works less well for family travellers (ranked #5).
 Not recommended for: Families with young children or anyone uncomfortable with urban decay, occasional petty theft, and a raw edge.

 Stay in El Raval